databricks/terraform-provider-databricks/docs/data-sources/spark_version.md

 # databricks_spark_version Data Source

 Gets Databricks Runtime (DBR) version that could be used for `spark_version` parameter in [databricks_cluster](../resources/cluster.md) and other resources that fits search criteria, like specific Spark or Scala version, ML or Genomics runtime, etc., similar to executing `databricks clusters spark-versions`, and filters it to return the latest version that matches criteria.
+Often used along [databricks_node_type](node_type.md) data source.

 -> **Note** This is experimental functionality, which aims to simplify things.
 In case of wrong parameters given (e.g. together `ml = true` and `genomics = true`, or something like), data source will throw an error.
 Similarly, if search returns multiple results, and `latest = false`, data source will throw an error.